 In this new series I want to discover where ideas come from and what inspires them in the first place.

-Ideas can come from anywhere and often appear when you least expect them, like that time I started getting unexpected boners back in 3rd Grade.
-I lost my job at the school but that’s okay cause I’m doing this now.
+Ideas can come from anywhere and often appear when you least expect them, like that time I started getting unexpected erections back in 3rd Grade.
+I lost my teaching job at the school but that’s okay cause I’m doing this now.
 I want to explore ways we can inspire our brains to conjure ideas itself, rather than waiting for them to unexpectedly appear in our laps.